 Sign up for a seven-day free trial.
 You can log in after confirming your email address.
 When you log in, you'll be taken to the Dashboard page, where you'll find your API Key and Secret.
 You'll need these later, so be sure to take note of them.

-Now that your application references the Urlbox library, you'll write a screenshot service implementation that uses Urlbox.
+You'll now want to create a screenshot service implementation that uses Urlbox.
 To do this, create a UrlboxScreenshotService.cs

 file in the Services > Screenshot folder and paste in the following code:

-using Screenshots;
+using UrlboxSDK;

 namespace ReadingListApi.Services.Screenshot